D3vin0rama/Profile/README.md

 ## Professional Background
 - **Restaurant Operations:** 15 years restaurant operations and management.
 - **Project Management:** 5 years project managemnt in the restaurant and retail industry
-- **Event Production:** 6 years planning and managing events in Corporate and Intertainment settings
+- **Event Production:** 6 years planning and managing events in Corporate and Entertainment settings
 - **Retail:** 7 years management and visual merchandising

 ## Projects